 The Home News

-Dave Distel, "Popowski's Story: Buses to the Bigs," Los Angeles Times, June 15, 1973
+Dave Distel, "Popowski's Story: Buses to the Bigs," Los Angeles Times, June 15, 1973.

 Thanks to Ron Anderson, Jeff Angus, Carole Garbowski, and Debbie Matson.
 Carole Garbowski's grandchildren follow in a family tradition perhaps befitting a man who spent over 60 years working with the Boston Red Sox.
-She says that one of the first things they learn how to say is, "Boo Yankees!"
+She said that one of the first things they learn how to say is, "Boo Yankees!"
 The second is, "Yay, Red Sox!"

 1 Remarks made on Ted Williams Day, May 12, 1991.